 Interferons are proteins found in your body.
 Your body’s immune system makes them.
 Interferon medicines work by boosting your immune system.
 They fight things like viruses, bacteria and cancer.

 What diseases can interferon treat?

-Interferon can also treat many other diseases, including:
+Interferon has been used to treat many diseases, including:

 How can interferon affect the retina?

 Interferon medicine can cause retinopathy.
 Retinopathy is a disease of the retina that can lead to vision loss.
 In most cases, retinopathy due to interferon medicine is mild and reversible.
 However, retinopathy can lead to vision loss.

 Because of the potential for retinopathy, an evaluation by an ophthalmologist is recommended at the beginning of interferon therapy.
 Your ophthalmologist will let you know when you need to return for another exam.
 He or she will use a device called an ophthalmoscope to look for early signs of retina damage.
 Tell your regular doctor or your ophthalmologist immediately if you notice any changes to your vision.